 It is also worth visiting the Adam Mickiewicz Institute website, where you can find information about Polish artistic projects.
 You can also buy the "Polish Culture Magazine", bilingual (Polish/English) quarterly which aims at promoting Polish culture abroad and focuses on its most modern - as well as vital - artistic achievements.

-Traditional Polish lunch or dinner would not do without tomato soup (
+Traditional Polish lunch or dinner would not go without tomato soup (PL

-During your stay in Poland, you should also try dumplings (pierogi) stuffed with meat, cheese or fruit
+During your stay in Poland, you should also try dumplings (PL pierogi) stuffed with meat, white cheese or fruit

 Poland has plenty of restaurants, bars